 Opening hours: 6.00am to 5.00pm daily

-Tanjung Aru Beach
+6. Tanjung Aru Beach

 After a long and fulfilling day, you are bound to feel peckish.
 Head over to Tanjung Aru Beach to unwind, catch the last remnants of the day’s light and enjoy a sumptuous meal.

-Lose yourself in the rhythmic euphony of waves on white sands while gazing at the orange golden hues in the sky as the sun sets down the horizon.
+Lose yourself in the rhythmic euphony of waves on white sands while gazing at the orange-golden hues in the sky as the sun sets down the horizon.
 It is the perfect opportunity for you to loosen up, centre your mind, and de-stress.

-You can expect to stumble upon dozens of stalls offering tantalising Malaysian fares and freshly-caught seafood grilled to perfection.
+You can expect to stumble upon dozens of stalls offering tantalising Malaysian fares and freshly caught seafood grilled to perfection.
 Most of the stalls are open well into the night so you are sure to find something to satiate your taste buds even after dark.

-Desa Dairy Farm
+7. Desa Dairy Farm

-The calming sight of cows grazing on green pastures against the mesmerising subalpine landscape decked in lush rainforests will leave a profound effect upon your senses.
-It’s no wonder this cattle farm has been touted as the little New Zealand of Sabah.
+In Kota Kinabalu, it’s not often you can find yourself in open plains soaking up panoramic views of nature with the majestic Mount Kinabalu in the background.
+At Desa Dairy Farm, you’ll get just that, and more.
+The calming sight of cows grazing on green pastures against the mesmerising subalpine landscape decked in lush rainforests will leave a profound effect on your senses.
+It’s no wonder this cattle farm has been touted as the Little New Zealand of Sabah.

+For the picture-perfect Instagram shot (of which you’ll definitely get many), the best time to do so is in the morning before the clouds obstruct the view of the towering Mount Kinabalu.
 Get up close and add a personal touch to the experience by feeding calves and goats with bottled milk.
 You will also learn how milk is processed at this farm, which produces about 900,000 litres of milk annually.

-Poring Canopy Treetop Walk
+8. Poring Canopy Treetop Walk

 Ever wondered what it’s like living up among the trees?
 See it through the eyes of an orangutan (not exactly, but close enough!), as you amble your way through the rainforest cover on the Poring Canopy Treetop Walk.
 The free-standing suspension bridge is about 250m long and elevated 30m above the forest floor, providing breathtaking aerial views of the rainforest canopy.
 Take in the arboreal sights and sounds, immersing yourself in the experience and marvelling at its magnificence!

-Poring Hot Spring
+9. Poring Hot Spring

 After roaming across grasslands and treetops, call it a day by dipping into a hot sulphur bath at Poring Hot Spring, surrounded by nature at its best.
 Soothe your aching muscles and sores by soaking in the spring’s mineral-infused water.
 Frequently patronised by locals, the hot spring is reputed to have numerous therapeutic benefits, including improving blood and lymphatic circulation.
 Remember to bring along a change of clothes and a towel to clean up after your satisfying rejuvenation!

-Day 4: Soak up the lively atmosphere at Gaya Street Sunday Market
+Day 4: Gaya Street Sunday Market

 Traders gather at the prominent street to set up their stalls and commence their hearty bargaining with visitors.
 The sprawling market has a vast array of wares — freshly roasted coffee beans, organic herbal tea, wooden statues, keychains, clothes, accessories and dairy products are few of the things you can get your hands on.
 You are not leaving this place empty-handed for sure!

-#TripZillaTip: Looking to grab a bite away from the haggling crowd?
+TripZilla Tip: Looking to grab a bite away from the haggling crowd?
 Try some delicious Sarawak Laksa at the popular Kedai Kopi Yee Fung, a short walk away from Gaya Street Sunday Market!

 Gaya Street Sunday Market